jabrewster2/jabrewster2/README.md

 | Southern Miss at Auburn | Auburn |
 | Arkansas at Utah (20) | Utah |
 | Louisiana at USC (14) | USC |
+This is made for fun and I do not claim that these predictions are fact.
+This was not made for gambling and I do not condone gambling.
 ---

 # 📈 Development Focus